SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/connect-email-and-documents.md

 ## Various cloud applications

-If you’re using any of the services below, please find the application you need in our App Store.
+If you're using any of the services below, please find the application you need in our App Store.

 > [!NOTE]
-> You may need administrative rights to your computer, depending on your organization’s security settings,to make system connections.
+> You may need administrative rights to your computer, depending on your organization's security settings,to make system connections.
 >
 > If you are in a terminal server environment, for example using a Citrix connection, your IT team will need to make the connections for you.